Version 1.5.0 available!

 Acoustic Voice Quality Analysis: Simple | Standardized | Intuitive

-We have developed VOXplot with the aim of providing a tool for acoustic voice analysis that is based on proven and reliable algorithms and at the same time easy and intuitive to use.
+We have developed VOXplot with the aim of providing a tool for acoustic voice analysis that is based on scientific evidence as well as proven and reliable algorithms and at the same time easy and intuitive to use.
 VOXplot is open source and available for free for Windows, macOS and Linux.

 Simple and Reliable